 Julie knows that even though she’s not seeing them in the home any longer, her daily work is still centered on patients.
 “I never lose sight of that,” she added.

-Moving to the administrative side was a learning experience for Julie, one made simple, thanks to the help of her many mentors in the company.
+Moving to the administrative side was a learning experience for Julie.
+Luckily, it was simple due to the help of her many mentors in the company.
 She also has an “awesome” husband.

 “He’s very supportive,” Julie said.
 “He’s a great partner and does all he can to help me be successful.”

 Julie also does her part to help young nurses be successful.
-Even though she prefers home health to the hospital setting, she encourages all new nurses to start out in a general medicine hospital, one where they can learn from the experience of those around them.
+Even though she prefers home health to the hospital setting, she encourages all new nurses to start out in a general medicine hospital.
+She recommends choosing one where they can learn from the experience of those around them.

 “I always recommend that,” she said.
 “In home health you’re kind of out there on your own.
 You have to have confidence, and you can really get that in a hospital, where you’ve got experienced nurses seeing what you’re seeing.”